esabook/Viola-Jones-Windows-Login/Readme.md

    as example this is compiled required assembly from EMGU.CV

-   Image: Assembly of EMGU.CV library
+   Image: Assembly of EMGU.CV library  <br>
    ![](/raw/RequuiredEmguAssemblyFile.PNG)

 2. `LogonUI.exe` as temporary overrider. see on [https://github.com/esabook/LogonUI](https://github.com/esabook/LogonUI).